adityagovindaraj/adityagovindaraj.github.io/advisory/fiduciary.md

 ## Schedule an appointment ##

-You may contact me on [LinkedIn](https://www.linkedin.com/in/adityagovindaraj/).
+You may contact me on aditya dot invest at outlook dot com

 ---